Skip to main content

 Course overview

-They have access to tutors with expert knowledge in their fields including clinical skills, leadership and district nursing.
+The apprentice has access to tutors with expert knowledge in their fields including clinical skills, leadership, prescribing and district nursing.
 Learning is structured around four areas: clinical practice, leadership and management, facilitation of learning and evidence, research and development.
+This reflects the field-specific standards set by The Queen’s Nursing Institute.

-Their theoretical learning is alongside learners from a range of local Trusts and they are encouraged to explore different perspectives and ideas.
-Employers accessing this apprenticeship and the clinical learning team provided by the employer, are supported by the course team and Teesside University in facilitating the apprentices’ learning in the placement area through a regular forum, websites and designated academic tutors as well as workplace assessors.
+They gain theoretical learning alongside learners from a range of local Trusts, students on the full-time route and those on our non-medical prescribing course.
+They are encouraged to explore different perspectives and ideas, and share experiences of problem-solving in practice.
+Employers and the clinical learning team are supported by our course team to assist the apprentices’ learning in the placement area, through regular forums, websites, designated academic tutors and workplace quality coaches.

-Apprentices are supported to achieve the best they can through tutorials, directed learning, Library resources, specific support from our Student Life team and many other methods.
+The apprentice is supported to achieve the best they can through tutorials, directed learning, Library resources, specific support from our Student Life team and other methods.

-The apprentice studies the course for 19 months part-time while also having a full-time contract and being employed as an apprentice district nurse.
+The apprentice studies this course while also having a full-time contract and being employed as an apprentice district nurse.

 Use this helpful decision tool to decide which is the right district nursing course.